-- It is important to minimize the impacts on bees and beneficial arthropods.
-Pesticide applicators must use appropriate tools to help manage pests while safeguarding pollinators, the environment, and humans. - Pollinator-protection language is a label requirement found on pesticide labels. - Be mindful of pollinators; when applying pesticides, focus on minimizing exposure to non-target pollinators in play and non-play course areas. - Pollinators may be negatively impacted when pesticide applications are made based on insufficient information and/or made without regard to the safety of pollinators.
+It is important to minimize the impacts on bees and beneficial arthropods.
+Pesticide applicators must use appropriate tools to help manage pests while safeguarding pollinators, the environment, and humans.
+Pollinator-protection language is a label requirement found on pesticide labels.
+Be mindful of pollinators; when applying pesticides, focus on minimizing exposure to non-target pollinators in play and non-play course areas.
+Pollinators may be negatively impacted when pesticide applications are made based on insufficient information and/or made without regard to the safety of pollinators.
+Information on location of bee hives can be found here.

 - When using pesticides, minimize injury and damage by following label directions. - Follow label information concerning the application of pesticides when plants may be in bloom.
-Avoid applying pesticides during bloom season. - Stay on target by using coarse-droplet nozzles and monitor wind to reduce drift. - Do not apply pesticides when pollinators are active. - Before applying a pesticide, scout/inspect area for both harmful and beneficial insect populations, and apply only when the indicated threshold of damage has been reached. - Mow flowering plants (weeds) before insecticide application. - If flowering weeds are prevalent, control them before applying insecticides. - Use insecticides that have a lower impact on pollinators. - Use the latest spray technologies, such as drift-reduction nozzles to prevent offsite (target) translocation of pesticide. - Avoid applications during unusually low temperatures or when dew is forecasted. - Use granular formulations of pesticides that are known to be less hazardous to bees. - Consider lures, baits, and pheromones as alternatives to insecticides for pest management.
+Avoid applying pesticides during bloom season. - Stay on target by using coarse-droplet nozzles and monitor wind to reduce drift. - Do not apply pesticides when pollinators are active. - Before applying a pesticide, scout/inspect area for both harmful and beneficial insect populations, and apply only when the indicated threshold of damage has been reached. - Mow flowering plants (weeds) before insecticide application. - If flowering weeds are prevalent, control them before applying insecticides. - Use insecticides that have a lower impact on pollinators. - Use the latest spray technologies, such as drift-reduction nozzles to prevent off-site (target) translocation of pesticide. - Avoid applications during unusually low temperatures or when dew is forecasted. - Use granular formulations of pesticides that are known to be less hazardous to bees. - Consider lures, baits, and pheromones as alternatives to insecticides for pest management. - Locate bee hives in your area here, contact hive owner if needed.